MouadMaaziz/Distance_Matrix_API_/README.md

 </br>5.
 Run the script
 > python distance_matrix_api.py

-</br>The script will output the results to a new Excel file named output.xlsx in the same directory.
+</br>6.
+The script will output the results to a new Excel file named output.xlsx in the same directory.

 ## Caching